Monday 9th December at 6:45pm

 Defibrillator Letter to Residents December 2021

-The Orchards and Margaret Marsh Group Parish Council area comprises of the three small rural parishes of East Orchard, Margaret Marsh and West Orchard.
+The Group Council area comprises of the three small rural parishes of East Orchard, Margaret Marsh and West Orchard.
 The three adjoining parishes are located in a low lying part of the Blackmore Vale midway between Shaftesbury and Sturminster Newton.
 The Manston Brook, made up of the combined waters of the Key and Sturkell brooks, forms the parish boundary between East and West Orchard.
 The soil is predominately heavy clay, with the pasture land providing summer grazing and winter fodder for dairy cattle.

 The population of the civil parish of East Orchard, which includes the hamlet of Hartgrove located on higher ground overlooking the Blackmore Vale, is about 100.
 The land area of 860 acres was originally under the control of the Abbey of Shaftesbury.
 Following the Dissolution of the Monasteries, in 1539, ownership of the Manor of Melbury Abbas passed from Shaftesbury Abbey to Sir Thomas Arundell of Wardour Castle, a descendant from a Cornish aristocratic family.
 He was married to Margaret Howard, the sister of Katherine, who married King Henry VIII.
 In the 1770s, as the result of financial problems following the building of a new castle at Wardour, the Arundells sold the Manor of Melbury to Francis Seward, who was a bachelor and a carpet manufacturer based at Wilton.
 On his death, his nephews sold the Manor to Sir Richard Carr Glyn a City of London banker and from 1773 a partner in Halifax Mills Glyn and Mitton in 1807.
 His son Sir Richard Plumptre Glyn did not marry and on his death ownership of the manor passed to his nephew Sir Richard George Glyn, who was succeeded by his son Sir Richard Fitzgerald Glyn in 1918.
 He was to be the last Lord of the Manor as most of the estate-owned land and property was sold in 1926, predominately to sitting tenants.